andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 Teacher said that in web we have organization in flexbox model and organization in grid layout model (as used by Bootstrap).

-Teacher also said that flexfox is default and you have no aditional declarations in your code to use flexbox.
+Teacher also said that flexbox is default and you have no aditional declarations in your code to use flexbox.

 # Container and children